Nulhegan Basin Wildlife Refuge

 Silvio O. Conte National Wildlife Park

-If you are seeking a rural Vermont adventure, a chance to witness moose, bear, and migrating birds, or just want to enjoy a walk in the wilderness, consider a visit to the The Nulhegan Basin, located in the Northeast Kingdom of Vermont.
+If you are seeking a rural Vermont adventure, a chance to witness moose, bear, and migrating birds, or just want to enjoy a walk in the wilderness, consider a visit to The Nulhegan Basin, located in the Northeast Kingdom of Vermont.

 Nulhegan (pronounced Nul-HEE-gan) is a Native American word meaning a type of deadfall trap used to capture small game.
 The Nulhegan Basin is part of the US Fish and Wildlife Service and is dedicated to preserving the Connecticut River – the longest river in New England.